Subscribe It's Free

 The summer when I was 9, an Evangelist came to the community and held meetings in the one room schoolhouse.
 I went to one of the services with my grandmother.
 At the alter call I went forward and accepted Jesus into my heart.
 Oh what a wonderful feeling I had.
 When we returned home and I excitedly told my mother, her remark to me was, “What the hell did you do that for, you will never live up to it.”

-After I accepted Him into my heart I had an awesome relationship with my heavenly Father.
+After I accepted Him into my heart I had an awesome relationship with my Lord and Savior.
 I knew, God loved me and He was always right beside me watching out for and protecting me.
 I praise Him that all through my life He has truly been a friend who sticks closer than a brother.
 I can talk with Him and feel His sweet presence with me.

 Being transgendered caused me to struggle all my life.
 Many times I tried to commit suicide I grew up uncomfortable with how I had to dress and was expected to act.